denten-books/plain-text/main.md

 Uxcull.

+It is a mistake to conflate digital and discrete.
+It is also a mistake to conflate the human with continuous.

+Electricity--the "language" of wires--is not a media format intended for human consumption.
+One could learn to understand telegraph intercourse through electrocution, by applying the wire directly to the skin.
+Direct brain-computer interfaces promise to do more or less exactly that and are common enough today to be turned into a toy.[^ln-mindflex] The early efforts in this space implanted electrodes into the brain directly to capture single-neuron activity, or relied on imprecise "noisy" electroencephalographic (EEG) scalp activity.
+In 2004 a team of scientists developed a way of controlling  "a one-dimensional computer cursor rapidly and accurately" using electrocorticographic (ECoG) activity recorded from the surface of the brain [^@leuthardt_braincomputer_2004; @miller_spectral_2007].
+And in 2015, a quadriplegic woman piloted an F-35 Joint Strike Fighter using her brain in a simulation developed by the University of Pittsburgh’s Human Engineering Research Laboratories in collaboration of Defense Advanced Research Projects Agency (DARPA) [^@collinger_collaborative_2014; @prabhakar_how_2015].
+Advances in brain-computer interfaces suggest also the not-all-too-distant possibility of computer-brain interfaces (in a reversal of the direction), completing the loop between human and machine.
+This may also imply the possibility of communicating brain-states directly, without the mediation of text or sound.
+However futuristic that possibility may seem to us today, it is merely a small evolutionary step in a long history of brain-to-brain interfaces, already mediated by paper, ink, code, and silicon.

 The digital as something more discrete than human experience.
 The popular imagination of liquid digital.
 The desceteness approaches the continuous, at granular level, out of syncronization with the natural sense of biologically human cadence.

-It is a mistake to conflate digital and discrete.
-It is also a mistake to conflate the human with continuous.

 [^ln-ndc]: Also known as the "single current" or "single Morse" system.